PGCE - Secondary

 Unique to Worcester, these optional activities give you chance to develop an additional specialism and can mean you get to spend time in another school.

 - Aspiring Leaders

 - School experience in a range of settings.

 - Professional Studies sessions in school and at University through workshops, lectures, seminars, fieldwork and guest lectures.

 - Study of key texts and supplementary reading.

-- Directed studies, case studies and problem solving tasks; development of practice-based competence and skills of critical reflection through guided individual mentoring during placements.
+- Directed studies, case studies and problem solving tasks; development of practice-based competence and skills of critical reflection; participation in high level professional discussion, debate and peer presentations.

 Where could it take you?

 There are excellent prospects in teaching, Newly Qualified Teachers (NQTs) have one of the highest employment rates of all graduates and are very much in demand, especially those who have trained in a shortage subject.